dak1n1/terraform-kubernetes-in-cluster-config/README.md

 kube delete secret tfstate-default-outside
 ```

-It can then be re-applied, as many times as needed.
+It can then be re-applied as many times as needed.
 When done, delete both minikube profiles.

 ```
 minikube delete